fadden/CiderPress2/DiskArc/FS/ProDOS-notes.md

 The filesystem supports "sparse" files.
 If the block number listed in an index or master index block is zero, any data read from the block in question will simply be zero-filled.
 In ProDOS 8, sparse files can be created by seeking past the end of the file and then writing data.
-In GS/OS, any block that is filled entirely with zeroes is stored as a sparse entry.
+In GS/OS, any block that is filled entirely with zeroes is stored as a sparse entry when written.
 The only exception is the very first data block in the file, which is never sparse.

-GS/OS repurposed some of the fields to allow lower-case filenames.
+GS/OS repurposed some of the fields in directory entries to allow lower-case filenames.
 For backward compatibility, the names are still stored as upper case, but applications that are aware of the case flags can choose to display the names as mixed-case.
 The filesystem is thus case-insensitive but case-preserving.
 AppleWorks files use a parallel scheme, storing the case flags in the auxiliary type field.

 ## Disk Structure ##

-The contents of the first 3 512-byte blocks are defined by the system.
+The contents of the first three 512-byte blocks are defined by the system.
 Block 0 holds the ProDOS boot loader, and block 1 is usually empty but can hold a SOS boot loader (for the Apple ///).
 The volume directory begins at block 2, and is usually 4 blocks long, but could be longer or shorter and doesn't have to occupy contiguous blocks.
-The blocks-in-use bitmap usually appears right after the volume directory, in block 6, and may occupy up to 16 blocks.
+The blocks-in-use bitmap usually appears right after the volume directory, in block 6, and may occupy up to 16 consecutive blocks.

-All directories, including the volume directory, begin with previous/next block numbers to facilitate bidirectional directory traversal:
+All directory blocks, including the volume directory, begin with previous/next block numbers to facilitate bidirectional directory traversal:
 ```
 +$00 / 2: previous dir block number